Kamilla Hemati, General Manager of Reiss, has worked in several countries including Sweden, Denmark, Dubai before coming to Hong Kong in 2013.

 If you were to go back to the beginning of your career, what advice would you give yourself?

 Planning!
 I was more impulsive when I was younger, and I was very eager and wanted to do everything and achieve as much as possible.
 Now I’m more mature and I focus on the important tasks.
-I understand now that you can’t do everything by yourself, and that’s why you must develop a strong support system.Posted about 2 years ago
+I understand now that you can’t do everything by yourself, and that’s why you must develop a strong support system.Posted over 4 years ago